 - Please note that, depending on the area, it may take a long period of time for help to reach you.

 - If you receive emergency medical assistance from a rescue crew and/or doctor, please make sure that you get examined by a medical expert at a hospital after the race.
-Please contact the race office to let them know of your condition after the medical examination.

 - If you drop out of the race, you can take a race shuttle that will take you back to the finish line or be picked up by your outside support.
 You can also call a taxi at your own expense.

 - Depending on your condition, an emergency evacuation may be required.
 This evacuation will be at the expense of the person being rescued.

 - In the case of an emergency, if you are unable to reach the race headquarters, you can also call the public emergency number "119" to directly ask for help.